Data-Efficient and Interpretable Tabular Anomaly Detection: Introduction

 \section{Introduction}

-Anomaly detection (AD) has numerous real-world applications, especially for tabular data, including detection of fraudulent transactions, intrusions for cybersecurity, and adverse outcomes in healthcare.
-We propose a novel method that targets the following challenges in tabular AD: \begin{itemize}[noitemsep,nolistsep,leftmargin=*] \item \textbf{Noisy and irrelevant features}: Tabular data (such as Electronic Health Records) often contain noisy or irrelevant features caused by measurement noise, outliers and inconsistent units.
-Yet, even a change in a small subset of features may be considered anomalous.
+Anomaly detection (AD) has numerous real-world applications, especially for tabular data, including detection of fraudulent transactions, intrusions related to cybersecurity, and adverse outcomes in healthcare.
+When the real-world tabular AD applications are considered, there are various challenges constituting a fundamental bottleneck for penetration of fully-automated machine learning solutions: \begin{itemize}[leftmargin=*] \item \textbf{Noisy and irrelevant features}: Tabular data often contain noisy or irrelevant features caused by measurement noise, outlier features and inconsistent units.
+Even a change in a small subset of features may trigger anomaly identification.

-\item \textbf{Heterogeneous features}: Unlike image or text data, tabular data features can have values with significantly different types (numerical, boolean, categorical, and ordinal), ranges and distributions.
+\item \textbf{Heterogeneous features}: Unlike image or text, tabular data features can have values with significantly different types (numerical, boolean, categorical, and ordinal), ranges and distributions.

-\item \textbf{Some labeled data}: In many applications, often a small set of labeled data is available.
-AD accuracy can be substantially boosted by using labeled information to identify some representative anomalies and ignore irrelevant ones. \item \textbf{Interpretability}: Without interpretable outputs, humans cannot understand the rationale behind anomalies, take actions to improve the AD model performance and build trust.
-Verification of model accuracy is particularly challenging for tabular data as they are not easy to visualize for humans.
-An interpretable AD model should identify important features used to classify anomalies to enable verification and build trust. \end{itemize}
+\item \textbf{Small labeled data}: In many applications, often a small portion of the labeled data is available.
+AD accuracy can be significantly boosted with the information from these labeled samples as they may contain crucial information on representative anomalies and help ignore irrelevant ones. \item \textbf{Interpretability}: Without interpretable outputs, humans cannot understand the rationale behind anomaly predictions, that would enable more trust and actions to improve the model performance.
+Verification of model accuracy is particularly challenging for high dimensional tabular data, as they are not easy to visualize for humans.
+An interpretable AD model should be able to identify important features used to predict anomalies.
+Conventional local explainability methods like SHAP \citep{shap} and LIME \citep{lime} are proposed for supervised learning and may not be straightforward to generalize to unsupervised or semi-supervised AD. \end{itemize}